cloudify-cosmo/docs.getcloudify.org/content/installation/prerequisites.md

 * Nodes: Cloudify can orchestrate 12,000 non-monitored nodes (tested with 2000 deployments, each spanning 6 node instances).
 Monitored nodes add CPU load to the manager and require storage for the logs, events and metrics.
 * Tenants: You can run up to 1000 tenants on a manager.
 * Workflows & Concurrency: You can run up to 100 concurrent workflows.
 * Logs, events and metrics: You must have enough storage to store the logs, events and metrics sent from the hosts.
-You can configure log index rotation before bootstrapping to the reduce the amount of storage space required.
+You can configure [log rotation]({{< relref "manager/service-logs.md#log-rotation" >}}) to reduce the amount of storage space required.

 ## Network Ports